Science & Language Arts

 Daily Observation of flora and fauna: students find a quiet spot to focus exquisitely on the here and now, recording observations as a scientist, poet or artist.

-Hands-on Biology: botany, zoology, ecology, gardening, and animal husbandry
+Hands-on life science: botany, zoology, ecology, human anatomy and physiology, gardening, and animal husbandry

 • Studying the physiology and anatomy of various classes of creatures from the molecular level up to full systems (endocrine, digestive, circulatory, nervous, skeletal reproductive) via lecture, songs, drawing, and review games.